matwilso/matwilso.github.io/_posts/learned-sims.md

 We can perhaps render different modalities, like feed in a visual scene and the model will be able to pull out the scene geometry and likely meshes that correspond to a scene.

-**Repeatable and controllable.** For training, we can induce specific and repeatable settings that we want our agent to practice, by using a natural interface.
+**Repeatability and controllability.** For training, we can induce specific and repeatable settings that we want our agent to practice, by using a natural interface.
 We can use this for debugging our system, for example by pulling in information from the fleet about areas we are failing and then embed similar scenarios in the simulator to create behavioral unit tests.

 **Intelligent domain randomization.**